 It's a very rainy day today

-we mean it’s raining a lot – probably for most of the day, with only the odd break here and there in the rain, or maybe no breaks at all.
-But when we describe the weather as showery, what we mean is that usually it rains for a while, then it stops raining for a while and then it starts again and off-and-on rain through the day.
+We mean it's raining a lot - probably for most of the day, with only the odd break here and there in the rain, or maybe no breaks at all.
+But when we describe the weather as showery, what we mean is that usually it rains for a while, then it stops raining for a while and then it starts again and there's off-and-on rain through the day.

 When we talk about the weather in English, we generally use a mixture of adjectives and nouns and we have a few standard expressions as well.
 Here are some more words and expressions related to wet weather: